opensourcecorp/scrawl/README.md

 `[ In Progress during development ]`

-`scrawl` is a simple tool for taking notes with tagging support.
+`scrawl` is a simple tool for taking notes with tag search support.
 It is designed to be run entirely locally, and in the future will also have a self-contained sync mechanism for syncing your notes across devices.

 ## Installation